JannekeHutter/Thesis_Synthetic_data/README.md

 # Thesis_Synthetic_data
-Scripts I used for my thesis on synthetic data generation
+Scripts I used for my thesis on synthetic data generation.
+Please see my thesis for more detailed information.